MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 This article provides an overview of meeting app extensibility, API references, enable and configure apps for meetings, and custom Together Mode scenes in Teams.

 You can enhance your meeting experience by using the meeting extensibility feature, which enables you to integrate your apps within meetings.
 It also includes different stages of a meeting lifecycle, where you can integrate tabs, bots, and messaging extensions.
-With meetings extensibility APIs, you can identify different participant roles and user types, get meeting events, generate in-meeting dialogs, and so on.
+With meetings extensibility APIs, you can identify different participant roles and user types, get meeting events, and generate in-meeting dialogs.

-To customize Teams with apps for meetings, you can enable your apps for Teams meetings by updating your app manifest and you can also configure your apps for meeting scenarios.
+To customize Teams with apps for meetings, enable your apps for Teams meetings by updating the app manifest and also configure the apps for meeting scenarios.

 The new custom Together Mode scenes feature enables users to collaborate in a meeting with their team in one place without being separated by boxes.